Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

-I am currently undertaking an 18-month period of ethnographic fieldwork on social media use in a small rural Chinese town as part of the UCL Global Social Media Impact Study and am currently working on publications related to this research.
+I have recently completed an 18-month period of ethnographic fieldwork on social media use in a small rural Chinese town as part of the UCL Global Social Media Impact Study and am currently working on publications related to this research.
 I write regularly about my research on the project blog page.

-I also hold a visiting scholar position at Minzu University of China where I am involved in a side-project funded by the Chinese Government examining the diffusion of innovative ecological tourism practices in the Honghe Hani Rice Terraces UNESCO World Heritage site.
+I have also recently concluded a visiting scholar position at Minzu University of China where I am involved in a side-project funded by the Chinese Government examining the diffusion of innovative ecological tourism practices in the Honghe Hani Rice Terraces UNESCO World Heritage site.
 Publications on this are forthcoming.